-Last week amidst Starbucks’ Q3 earnings call and the unveiling of its semi-marked 15th Avenue Coffee shop concept, my phones were ringing off of their proverbial hooks with clients, institutional investors and reporters all trying to get some insight into what was happening with the business and its position relative to the specialty coffee industry.
+Last week amidst Starbucks’ Q3 earnings call and the unveiling of its unmarked 15th Avenue Coffee shop concept, we received a number of call from institutional investors and reporters all trying to get some insight into what was happening with the business and its position relative to the specialty coffee industry.

 Hawaii Standard Time is rarely the most convenient to conduct business on the U.S. Mainland and sometimes leads to interesting complications, like this one.
 It was about 9:00 AM HST last Monday or Tuesday and I had just gotten to the eye in the morning hurricane of urgent email and phone messages, so I decided that it was a good time to break and shower.
 Were it not for the client phone call I was expecting, I never would have taken my Blackberry along for the ride.